dubeypranav4/personal-blog/_posts/2025-08-23-custom-setup.markdown

+---
+title: "The Nooks and Crannies of My Dev Setup"
+---

+A crude concoction of my personal setups

 The following custom alias helps me with using a fuzzy finder `fzf` for switching branches.
 No more pain of remembering or copy pasting branch names!
 ```bash
 alias branch='